chrisbroski/rest-examples/notes.md

 - 4xx – Client error
 - 5xx – Server error

-In the case of 400 and 500 errors, in addition to the status line, you can (and should) include a verbose body (in plain text, HTML, JSON, or whatever content type you deem appropriate) explaining the reason for the error.
+In the case of 400 errors, in addition to the status line, you can (and should) include a verbose body (in plain text, HTML, JSON, or whatever content type you deem appropriate) explaining what the user did wrong and how to fix it.

 You aren’t limited to predefined status code.
 They are only a good starting point.
 Your application could send 448 YOUR BROWSER SUCKS or 592 MOUSE CHEWED NETWORK CABLE if you wanted.
 I’ve never needed to, as I’ve always been able to find a standard code that is appropriate, but it’s good to know you can if you need to.